 The Government of Mexico was involved in two parallel non-international armed conflicts against the Cartel Jalisco Nueva Generación (CJNG, Jalisco Cartel New Generation) and the Sinaloa Cartel.
 Furthermore, violence between the Sinaloa Cartel and the CJNG amounted to a non-international armed conflict.

 The Government of Mexico has been engaging in armed violence against a number of cartels over the past decades.
-Notably, it is party to two parallel non-international armed conflicts against at least the Cartel Jalisco Nueva Generación (CJNG, Jalisco Cartel New Generation) and the Sinaloa Cartel.
+Notably, it was party to two parallel non-international armed conflicts against at least the Cartel Jalisco Nueva Generación (CJNG, Jalisco Cartel New Generation) and the Sinaloa Cartel.
 Furthermore, sustained armed violence between cartels has been a constant feature for decades.
-Specifically, the CJNG is party to a non-international armed conflict against the Sinaloa Cartel.
+Specifically, the CJNG was party to a non-international armed conflict against the Sinaloa Cartel.

 Two criteria need to be assessed in order to answer the question whether a situation of armed violence amounts to a non-international armed conflict.